AcceptEmail/Examples/index.md

 The &subPaymentMethod=INGBNL2A tells the page the subpaymentmethod (e.g. for iDeal, which bank).

 The id's of the paymentmethod and subpaymentmethod can be found through the [PaymentMethods](https://api.acceptemail.com/swagger/ui/index#!/Bill/Bill_GetPaymentMethods) API call.
+See also above.

+If an amountscheme (open or list) is used for the transaction, this can be passed by adding the amount in &amount=1500 where the amount is noted in cents.